robstoll/atrium/README.md

     EVEN("an even number")
 }
 ```
-Once again we have to wrap the text which we want to be able to exchange with another language into an `Translatable`.
+Once again we have to wrap the text which we want to be able to exchange with another language into a `Translatable`.
 Since we want that the translation as such is treated as a raw string in reporting, we wrap it into a `RawString` as we did before.

 ## API in a different Language